Lisa the Greek: Plot

 Since Lisa is adept at picking winning teams, Homer declares every Sunday during football season Daddy-Daughter Day.
-Lisa sustains her winning streak for eight weeks, earning her father more money as the Super Bowl approaches.
+Lisa sustains her winning streak for eight weeks, earning Homer more money as the Super Bowl approaches.
 Homer buys his family expensive gifts and meals with his gambling earnings.
 When Lisa asks Homer if they can go hiking the Sunday after the Super Bowl, he tells her that Daddy-Daughter Days are over until next football season.
 Lisa realizes that Homer only wanted her to help him gamble and does not treasure her company.

-After a nightmare in which she dreams that her childhood sports betting with Homer caused her to grow up to become a compulsive gambler, Lisa, completely heartbroken, gives away all the toys Homer bought her with his betting stash.
+After a nightmare in which her childhood sports betting with Homer caused her to grow up to become a compulsive gambler, Lisa, feeling unappreciated and betrayed, gives away all the toys Homer bought her with his betting stash.
 She tells Homer who will win the game, but she warns him that she is so distraught she might unconsciously want him to lose.
-She makes a cryptic prediction: if she still loves him, Washington will win; if she does not, then Buffalo will prevail.
+She makes a cryptic prediction: if she still loves him, Washington will win; if she does not, then Buffalo will.
 As Homer anxiously watches the game at Moe's, Washington scores at the last second and wins.
-Overjoyed that his daughter still loves him, Homer cancels his bowling date with Barney and goes hiking with Lisa the very next weekend.
+Overjoyed that Lisa still loves him, Homer cancels his bowling date with Barney and goes hiking with Lisa the next weekend.